Effenti/design-guide/README.md

 ## Typography

 The Effenti corporate font is [Proxima Nova](https://typekit.com/fonts/proxima-nova).
 Try to use this font as much as possible in advertisements.
+Although we use the complete font-family, try to favor the following font-weights:

+* Thin
+* Light
+* Regular
+* Black

 For anything web-related, we use ???